-At the time of writing, there are well over 200 kinds of amiibo figures.
-Almost all of them are out of stock, out of print, or extremely difficult to find.
+At the time of writing, there are well over 200 different kinds of amiibo figures (and counting)!
+A good chunk of those are long out of stock, out of print, or just extremely difficult to find.
 It’s easy to see why, too — even before the pandemic, Nintendo didn’t reprint many of their rare figurines.
 Now that the pandemic has hit, amiibo production has slowed down even further.
-As a result, it’s highly unlikely that any of these figures become available again.
-Which means their price tags are going to slowly increase over time.
-Many Super Smash Bros. amiibo are nearly unobtainable without shelling out hundreds of dollars, and we’ve got a complete list of them here!
+As a result, it’s highly unlikely that every single amiibo figure ever released will become available again.
+We’ve gathered some of the rarest amiibo in existence, plus a little history lesson about each one!
+The list is current and up-to-date as of June 2023.

 Rare amiibo List

-If you would like to read more amiibo training guides, please follow this link.
+If you would like to read more about amiibo, please follow this link.